apify/actor-templates/examples/map_and_reduce/map_and_reduce.md

 dataset results workflow process.
 Both can be called on the [dataset](/docs/api/dataset) directly.

-Important to mention is that both methods return a new result (`map` returns a new array and `reduce` can return almost any type) - neither method updates the dataset in any way.
+Important to mention is that both methods return a new result (`map` returns a new array and `reduce` can return any type) - neither method updates the dataset in any way.

 Examples for both methods are demonstrated on a simple dataset containing the results scraped from a page: the `URL` and a hypothetical number of `h1` - `h3` header elements under the `headingCount` key.